Top Allergy Terms

-Dust mites: Microscopic insects that live in household dust and are common allergens.
-Dust mites live on dead skin cells and can be found in large numbers in mattresses, pillows, carpets, curtains, and furniture.
+: Microscopic insects that live in household dust and are common allergens.
+Dust mites live on dead skin cells.
+You’ll find them in mattresses, pillows, carpets, curtains, and furniture.

-Epinephrine: A form of adrenaline medication used to treat severe allergic reactions, such as anaphylactic shock or insect stings.
-It is available in a self-injectable form or can be injected by a health care provider.
+: A form of adrenaline medication used to treat severe allergic reactions, like anaphylactic shock or insect stings.
+It’s available in a self-injectable form or a doctor can give you a shot.

-Hay fever: Allergic reaction caused by the pollens of ragweed, grasses, and other plants whose pollen is spread by the wind.
+: An allergic reaction to pollen from ragweed, grasses, and other plants whose pollen spreads on the wind.

-HEPA: High-efficiency particulate air (HEPA) filter, which removes particles in the air by forcing it through screens containing microscopic pores.
+HEPA: Stands for high-efficiency particulate air (HEPA) filter.
+A filter, or gadget with this kind of filter, that cleans the air by forcing it through screens containing microscopic pores.

-Histamine: A naturally occurring substance that is released by the immune system after being exposed to an allergen.
+Histamine: A naturally occurring substance that your immune system releases after it’s exposed to an allergen.
 Histamine is responsible for many of the symptoms of an allergy.

 Hives: See Urticaria.

-Hypoallergenic: Products formulated to contain the fewest possible allergens.
+Hypoallergenic: Products made to contain the fewest possible allergens.

-Immune system: The body's defense system that protects us against infections and foreign substances.
+Immune system: The body's main defense system.
+It protects us from infections and foreign substances.